 The information above should be read in conjunction with our financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" for prior periods included elsewhere in this prospectus.
-Our actual results for the nine months ended September 30, 2020 are not yet available, may differ materially from our preliminary estimates (including as a result of quarter-end closing and review procedures) and are not necessarily indicative of the results to be expected for the remainder of 2020 or any future period.
+Our actual results for the nine months ended September 30, 2020 are not yet available as a result of quarter-end closing and review procedures not being completed and may not necessarily be indicative of the results to be expected for the remainder of 2020 or any future period.
 Accordingly, you should not place undue reliance upon these preliminary estimates, which are subject to risks and uncertainties, many of which are not within our control.
 Please see "Risk Factors" and "Special Note Regarding Forward-Looking Statements" for additional information regarding factors that could result in differences between the preliminary estimates of certain of our financial results presented above and the actual financial results and other information we will report as of and for the nine months ended September 30, 2020.